Responses and Solutions in the Classroom

 • they think most other users agree with them

-Students will often become defensive or try to divert the conversation if they feel that they are being blamed for racism or other forms of hate: they may claim that hate is no longer a problem, that it is isolated in specific places or overtly hateful groups.
-For that reason, it's important for teachers to be willing to engage in dialogues on difficult topics and to create an environment where no students feel blamed, patronized or condescended to.[33]
-Moreover, discussing these topics in class can allow students to see that hateful or prejudiced views that appear normalized in online spaces are not held by the majority of their peers.
+Students will often become defensive or try to divert the conversation if they feel they’re being blamed for racism or other forms of hate.
+They may claim that hate is no longer a problem, that it’s isolated in specific places or overtly hateful groups.
+For that reason, it's important for teachers to be willing to engage in dialogues on difficult topics and to create an environment where no students feel blamed, patronized or condescended to.[35]
+Moreover, discussing these topics in class can allow students to see that hateful or prejudiced views that appear normalized in online spaces aren’t held by the majority of their peers.

 Resources